TurakhiaLab/ROADIES/docs/quickstart.md

 python run_roadies.py --cores 16
 ```

-The second command will download the 11 Drosophila genomic datasets (links provided in `test/input_genome_links.txt`) and save them in the `test/test_data` directory.
-The third command will run ROADIES for those 11 Drosophila genomes and save the final newick tree as `roadies.nwk` in a separate `output_files` folder upon completion.
+Step 2 will download the 11 Drosophila genomic datasets (links provided in `test/input_genome_links.txt`) and save them in the `test/test_data` directory.
+Step 3 will run ROADIES for those 11 Drosophila genomes and save the final newick tree as `roadies.nwk` in a separate `output_files` folder for the current iteration.
+The final output files for all iterations will be saved in `converge_files` folder upon completion.

 ## Running ROADIES with different modes of operation